Lions and Man eaters

 The first time I knew about lions was when I was growing up and I saw a movie called born free acted in Kenya; It was about a Lioness called Elsa, Elsa and her two sisters “Bigone” and “Lustica” were orphaned on First February 1956.
 Her mother (lioness) was shot by a game warden George Adamson and Joy Adamson, the lioness had charged to the game warden, after he shot her mother, he adapted the cubs and raised them.

-Lions are the largest cats on earth and live in pride, each pride has one lion with many lionesses, sometimes there can be a coalition of more than one lion.
-Lionesses can live without the help of a lion, the pride is controlled by lionesses, they collaborate in hunting and raising the cubs if one of the lionesses is dead other lionesses will hunt and share their meat with her, the cubs can also suck milk from other lionesses around, because of their social behavior lions are the most social big cats in Africa, the lioness is good when it comes to hunting, lions hunt mostly in the morning and evening, they can spend about 18 hours sleeping, don’t want to spend wasting a lot of energy during the day.
-A mature lioness will be on heat for two days most of the time she is the one that initiates the mating, once the eggs are fertilized the lions will take one hundred and ten days before she perpetuates, she will not mate again for a year.
+Lions are the largest cats on earth and live in pride, each pride has one lion with many lionesses, sometimes there can be a coalition of more than one lions in Tsavo West National park, two male lions formed a coalition and killed railways construction workers .
+In the Masai Mara there has been a coalition of five lions, they are famous called five brothers.
+Lionesses can live without the help of a lion, the pride is controlled by lionesses, they collaborate in hunting and raising the cubs if one of the lionesses is dead other lionesses will hunt and share their meat with her, the cubs can also suck milk from other lionesses around, because of their social behavior lions are the most social big cats in Africa, the lioness is good when it comes to hunting, lions hunt mostly in the morning and evening, lions can spend about 18 hours sleeping, lions don’t want to spend wasting a lot of energy during the day.
+A mature lioness will be on heat for two days, most of the time she is the one that initiates the mating, once the eggs are fertilized the lions will take one hundred and ten days before she perpetuates, she will not mate again for a year.